50 celebrities you might not know are LGTBQ+

 Actress, singer, and fashion designer Bella Thorne declared her bisexuality in true, modern style.
 That is, she shared a picture of her kissing another girl on Snapchat, then confirmed that she was indeed a member of the LGBTQ+ community.
 Since that initial declaration, Thorne has made it a point to live life the way she wants to, making no apologies or compromises for her choices.

-Before her untimely death, singer Amy Winehouse was in the news on a daily basis for just about everything one could imagine.
-It’s, therefore, no surprise that word of her bisexuality might have slipped under the radar.
+Before her untimely death, singer Amy Winehouse was in the news for a variety of things.
+So it would be no surprise that word of her bisexuality might have slipped under the radar.
 Winehouse’s friends reported to News of the World that Winehouse once said, "There is something about being with a woman that is very satisfying.
 I don't care what people think about me being bi—I do what feels good.”

 Sir Alec Guinness